 No Third-Party Cookies

-ClickTale blocks third-party cookies in order to increase user privacy.
+ClickTale does not allow third-party cookies in order to increase user privacy.
 In other words, ClickTale does not create a unique profile to track users across unrelated domains (domains that do not belong to the same customer).

 No IP Address Retention